Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

-'WCI'|   m3 m-3|  Initial value of volumetric water content 'WCST'|    m3 m-3|  Volumetric water content at saturation 'WpoolMax'|  mm|  Maximum pool water (liquid plus ice)
+'WCI'|   m3 m-3|  Initial value of volumetric water content 'WCST'|    m3 m-3|  Volumetric water content at saturation 'WpoolMax'|  mm|  Maximum pool water (liquid plus ice) 'pass_soil_moist'|   |   sudo boolean 1=True, 0=False.  if True then do not calculate soil moisture instead soil moisture is passed to the model through max_irr as a fraction of either soil capacity when 'irr_frm_paw' is False, or as a fraction (0-1) of PAW when 'irr_frm_paw' is True this prevent any irrigation scheduling or and soil moisture calculation in the model.

 ### Plant Parameters description
 **PARAMETER**|**units**|**Description**